NASA-AMMOS/Landform/Cloud/Infrastructure/README.md

 + For "Found a tab character" errors: check yaml files in an online checker.
 + Code deploy not running your powershell hooks?
 They have to be in the root folder of the deployment (the same level as appspec.yml)
 + Failures of powershell scripts do not cause deployments to fail.
 This is a bug, there is an open support request to Amazon about it.
 (Support case id 4564068771)
++ Infrastructure updates that change Userdata (defined in the Launch Configuration, how workers get config params), all workers will need to be restarted.
+Cloudformation does not do this for you.

 Running worker code on your own machine:
 Workers just run the Landform command.
 Tiling workers run queuelisten, Alignment workers run alignmentworker.
 To run on your machine, you need a config file with the resource names specified in the Config type at the top of those files.